ericflo/mediasummon/README.md

-# PhotoBoomerang
+# MediaSummon
-## All your photos should come back to you
+## Summon your photos and videos back to you